yussufbiyik/facedancer-webui/README.md

 ```

 ## Todos
+- [ ] Create webui.bat to lauch the webui automatically
 - [ ] Move gif input to image box (Looks like it can't be done because of gradio inputting the selected gif as .png file)
 - [ ] Add webcam input
 - [x] Add model selector